ChaimW25/OOP_Task2/README.md

 ## Elevator problem - offline algorithm

-In this task the challenge will focus on the offline version of the smart elevator problem that we encounter in the first task - meaning all the readings are given to us in advance, and we are only required to embed each reading in a benevolent manner (so that the rule of waiting for elevators is reduced to a minimum).
-In fact, the current task focuses mainly on the challenge of assigning a "call" to the elevator.
+In this task, the challenge will focus on the offline version of the smart elevator problem encountered in the first task.
+This means that all the readings are given to us in advance, and our only requirement is to allocate each reading in an efficient manner, minimizing the waiting time for elevators.
+Specifically, this task emphasizes the challenge of assigning a "call" to the elevator.

 ### literature Review:
 https://paradigm.suss.edu.sg/the-smart-elevator-scheduling-algorithm-an-illustration-of-computational-intelligence/